-- Educate yourself about sexual assault and the healing process
+- Educate yourself about sexual assault and the healing process.

-- Listen to and validate any feelings the survivor may be experiencing
+- Listen to and validate any feelings the survivor may be experiencing.

-- Listen to and express your own feelings regarding the assault
+- Listen to and express your own feelings regarding the assault.

 - Don't ignore what happened or try to smooth it over and "make it better."

-- Respect the time and space it takes to heal - patience and acceptance are essential
+- Respect the time and space it takes to heal - patience and acceptance are essential.

-- Encourage the survivor to seek support
+- Encourage the survivor to seek support.

-- Seek support yourself - sexual assault helpline counselors and other professionals are available to you as well as to the survivor
+- Seek support yourself - sexual assault helpline counselors and other professionals are available to you as well as to the survivor.

 The emotional impact of sexual assault does not just "disappear" for either you or the survivor.
 Feelings of fear, anger, confusion, guilt , or powerlessness are normal.
-Talking about these feelings will help.
+Talking about these feelings may help.
 And remember to give both you and your significant other the time and space you each need to heal.